erinkelsey/shopapp-nodejs/README.md

 - Go to Developers -> API Keys to get your test API Key
 - Copy your public and private keys, and add to the .env file, as described below

+### AWS S3

+- Create an S3 bucket that allows public files
+- Add your AWS credentials, and bucket settings to the .env file, as described below

+NOTE: The AWS SDK will automatically get your credentials from the environment variables, so it is unnecessary to configure them in the application.

+Add the following bucket policy, so that the images are publicly accessible:

+    {
+        "Version": "2012-10-17",
+        "Statement": [
+            {
+                "Sid": "PublicRead",
+                "Effect": "Allow",
+                "Principal": "*",
+                "Action": [
+                    "s3:GetObject",
+                    "s3:GetObjectVersion"
+                ],
+                "Resource": "arn:aws:s3:::YOUR_AWS_BUCKET_NAME/*"
+            }
+        ]
+    }

 ### Environment Variables

 Create a .env file in the main directory with the following environment variables: